Exercises for Hip Impingement. What TO do and what NOT to do.

 But leading up to surgery, something didn’t sit right with me.
 I did some research online and quickly realized I was rushing into surgery.
 Did I really do everything I can to avoid surgery?
 Am I just looking for a “quick fix” to a more complicated problem?

+This was one of the best decisions of my life.
+Not only am I no longer in hip pain but I’ve learned more about my body than I ever imagined.
 I’ve been where you are.
 I understand what you’re feeling.
 And there is a better future for your hips.
 But the path may not be what you expected.

 What is hip impingement?

 Most people reading this know the medical definition of hip impingement aka FAI.
-I won’t spend too much time on this but for sake of due diligence, here is a definition from the reputable Cleveland Clinic:
+I won’t spend too much time on this but for the sake of due diligence, here is a definition from the reputable Cleveland Clinic:

-Scary stuff.
-But also misleading.
-The key word in this definition is CAN.
-It shows up three times but is crucial to emphasize.
 FAI can limit motion and cause pain but it also might NOT.
 FAI can damage the cartilage but it might NOT.
 And cartilage damage can lead to arthritis but it also MIGHT NOT.

-• Out of 244 young men with no history of hip pain, 67 or approximately 25% of them had signs of hip impingement.
+- Out of 244 young men with no history of hip pain, 67 or approximately 25% of them had signs of hip impingement.
 Reichenbach et al.

 So what is hip impingement?
 A common anatomical feature of the human hip bone that may or may not be associated with hip pain.
 Let me ask you this: if you were not in pain, would you care that you have hip impingement?